 We ask our non-US readers to indulge us as we celebrate America’s Independence Day.
 But first — the news:

-As we’ve done before, we’ll give you a few links to some good Fourth of July reading: Here’s the Declaration of Independence, plus the Articles of Confederation, which was mostly drafted at the same time as the Declaration, but it wasn’t ratified until 1781.
+Last year we gave you a bunch of links to peruse, and we’ll repeat them once more, with a few others tossed in.
+Here’s a link to the Declaration of Independence, plus the Articles of Confederation, which was mostly drafted at the same time as the Declaration, but it wasn’t ratified until 1781.
 Hey, no collection would be complete without Common Sense by Thomas Paine.

 Here’s the Constitution.
 Let’s not overlook President of the United States in Congress assembled, listing ten Presidents before George Washington.

+But wait — there’s more.
 Check out Primary Documents in American History (1763-1815).
 Loads of goodies there.
 You ought to be aware of this: Veto of federal public works bill by James Madison, because pork barrel spending is unconstitutional.
+And it’s always handy to have a link to Wealth of Nations by Adam Smith.
+Searchable!